khromov/clarity/readme.txt

 Generally, your plugin must fulfill the following:
 - Your notifications are shown only on an option page that belongs to your plugin, and nowhere else.
+- Your notifications are shown only for Administrator role users.
 - You have unique CSS classes to make it easy to identify different types of notifications that you use.

 == Screenshots ==